muzi5622/muzi5622/README.md

 - 🗣️ **Text to Speech** – Turn text into speech using Windows TTS
 - 🔄 **ARP Spoofing Tool** – For MITM network testing
 - 📦 **Packet Sniffer** – Built with Scapy for packet capture
+- 📋 **Wi-Fi Device Logger** – **Python-based script to monitor and log all connected devices on your local network.
+Ideal for admins, home users, and anyone tracking device activity.**

 > 🔗 [Explore All Repositories](https://github.com/muzi5622)